MSUSEL/msusel-ssp-manager/README.md

 # SSP_Manager

 This research proyect is currently under development. <br />

-INSTALL SECTION
-Command to copy the repo, including the BRON submodule: git clone --recurse-submodules <repository-url>
-It runs only on Linux (In particular, it is being developed on Ubuntu 22.04). <br />
+It runs on Linux (In particular, it is being developed on Ubuntu 22.04). <br />

+## Installation
-To run the proyect, you need to have installed Git, Docker and Docker-compose. <br />
+Make sure you have installed Git, Docker and Docker-compose. <br />

-Git can be installed with: <br />
+If you don't, Git can be installed with: <br />
 sudo apt install git <br />

 Docker can be installed with: <br />